As marketers, our job is to capitalize on what’s popular in the “here and now.”

 5 Ways to Use Google Trends for Marketing

-Now that you understand some of the motivation behind using Google Trends in your marketing, let’s look at the actionable steps you can take to make a difference in your various marketing campaigns.
+Now that you understand some of the motivation behind how to use Google Trends for SEO, let’s look at the actionable steps you can take to make a difference in your various marketing campaigns.

 1. Get Ideas for Blog Posts

 Google Trends is a great way to find new and exciting topics to write about.
 If you’re a writer, you know how challenging it can be to produce content your readers will love and will rank well on Google.
 Google Trends is a sure-fire method to find good topics because they tell you exactly what is trending.

 Best of all, they provide you with specific topics and queries around trending search phrases.
 Let’s stick with the bass fishing example and scroll down a little bit.
 One is related topics, and the other is related queries.
 Here’s what it looks like:

 Now you can expand on the theme and write about related topics.
 Major League Fishing and Bass Anglers Sportsman Society were some top related topics.
 Based on that, perhaps they were trending since Major League Fishing launched in 2022.
 On top of that, it was Bass Pro’s 50th anniversary, making a big year in fishing overall.